mbarabash-gtchs/Senior-Project/Takeaway/FinalTakeaway.md

-I have uploaded two notebooks which contain code that can be referred to by anyone at a later date.
-I have also included the final weights of my network, so if someone wishes to run my network and begin with my weights, they could use those.
+I have uploaded two notebooks within each file which contain code that can be looked at to see what I have done.
+The complex variant of each notebook which contains  of I have also included the final weights of my network, so if someone wishes to run my network and begin with my weights, they could use those.